eladhoffer/ImageNet-Training/README.md

 ##Data
 * To get the ILSVRC data, you should register on their site for access: http://www.image-net.org/
 * Configure the data location and save dir in **Config.lua**.
 * LMDB records for fast read access are created by running **CreateLMDBs.lua**.
-Saving the default 256x256 image for each sample will result with a ~350GB file for training data, and a ~13.2GB file for validation data.
+It defaults to saving the compressed jpgs (about ~20GB for training data, ~1GB for validation data).

 ##Training
 You can start training using: